We’re excited to welcome you home in 2021!

 - Family fun!

-Yet you can still look forward to many of your favorite Lair activities and programs, including:
+In addition, you can still look forward to many of your favorite Lair activities and programs, including:

 Keeping our community safe works best when all of us do our part.
 We appreciate your understanding and acceptance of these safety protocols for 2021, and we look forward to a safe, fun, and memorable summer together.